 We are encouraged that the president’s FY 2017 budget for health care focuses on care and payment models that reward value over volume and support better, more coordinated care for patients.
 We urge Congress and the administration to build upon these and other proposals to enhance value-based purchasing programs and alternative payment models; to support health IT and medical innovation; and to invest in the needs of vulnerable and older Americans who seek to live independently and remain in their homes and communities for as long as possible.

-KEYWORDS: FOOD AND DRUG ADMINISTRATION, DEPARTMENT OF HEALTH AND HUMAN SERVICES, AFFORDABLE CARE ACT, MEDICAID, CENTERS FOR MEDICARE AND MEDICAID SERVICES, CHILDREN'S HEALTH INSURANCE PROGRAM, OFFICE OF THE NATIONAL COORDINATOR FOR HEALTH IT, ACCOUNTABLE CARE ORGANIZATIONS, SENATE HELP COMMITTEE, CANCER, FY 2017
+KEYWORDS: ACCOUNTABLE CARE ORGANIZATIONS, AFFORDABLE CARE ACT, CANCER, CENTERS FOR MEDICARE AND MEDICAID SERVICES, CHILDREN'S HEALTH INSURANCE PROGRAM, DEPARTMENT OF HEALTH AND HUMAN SERVICES, FOOD AND DRUG ADMINISTRATION, FY 2017, MEDICAID, OFFICE OF THE NATIONAL COORDINATOR FOR HEALTH IT, SENATE HELP COMMITTEE